YajasD/yajasd.github.io/_posts/2018-06-20-Bullish-Bearish-or-Consolidation.md

 ### Conclusion

 Well, so there you have it - my attempt at quantifying subjective text data and training algorithms to find information within them.
 However, as can be seen above - Logistic Regression which is our best performing classifier has an accuracy of only 44%.
 Hence, it is not something I would make trading decisions based on.

-With that being said, I can see
+Some things that can be used to improve performance:

+1. Download and train with more data and over longer periods.

+2. Train using a beefier, more powerful machine, like an AWS instance with additional RAM and processing power to use more features following Singular Value Decomposition, to capture more of the explained variance ratio.

+3. Train using Neural Networks, use Word2Vec to find more sophisticated semantic relationships.